sahat/hackathon-starter/README.md

 - Login
   - **Local Authentication** Sign in with Email and Password, Passwordless
-  - **OAuth 2.0 Authentication:** Sign in with Google, Microsoft, Facebook, X (Twitter), Twitch, Github, Discord
+  - **OAuth 2.0 Authentication:** Sign in with Google, Microsoft, Facebook, X (Twitter), Twitch, GitHub, Discord
   - **OpenID Connect:** Sign in with LinkedIn
 - **User Profile and Account Management**
   - Gravatar